Laura190/FindAndMeasureWellIntensities/README.md

 Input the requested parameters into the dialog box

 ## Output
-One .csv file will be outputtted for each time point containing the intensity measurements for each well.
-The wells are labelled top to bottom, left to right.
+One .csv file with mean intensity for each well (columns) for each time point (rows).
+File will be names "Results_<name of image stack>.csv"

 ## Limitations
 The macro assumes the plate does not move during imaging.